roshangiga/MT-forms/README.md

 6. Click the "Install Now" button.
 7. After the plugin has been installed, click the "Activate Plugin" button.

-## Usage

-To use MT Forms, follow these steps:

-1. Create a new form using the form builder.
-2. Add form elements to the form using the form builder.
-3. Customize the form settings as desired.
-4. Save the form.
-5. Copy the shortcode for the form.
-6. Paste the shortcode into the post or page where you want the form to appear.
-7. Preview the post or page to view the form.

 ## Features